U.S. Commission on International Religious Freedom Hearing

 Virtual

-Please join the U.S. Commission on International Religious Freedom (USCIRF) for a virtual hearing on religious freedom in Sri Lanka and suggested policy options for the U.S. government.
+The U.S. Commission on International Religious Freedom (USCIRF) held a virtual hearing on religious freedom in Sri Lanka and suggested policy options for the U.S. government.

 Fifteen years after the decades-long civil war ended, Sri Lanka continues to reconcile with its history of religious and ethnic violence.
 Religious freedom conditions in Sri Lanka are on a worrying trajectory.
 Discrimination and periodic violence against religious minorities–particularly the Tamil Christians, Tamil Hindus, and Muslims–have exacerbated religious tensions.
 The Sri Lankan government has implemented and enforced a number of policies that have disproportionately targeted religious minorities, including the Prevention of Terrorism Act (PTA), the International Covenant on Civil and Political Rights (ICCPR) Act, and the Online Safety Bill.
 Recent efforts to expropriate places of worship, such as temples and mosques in the North and East, have echoed and intensified tensions.

-Witnesses will discuss Sri Lanka’s legal framework, including from the firsthand experience of those detained and persecuted because of their religious freedom advocacy.
-They will also explore policy options for the U.S. government to engage with Sri Lankan officials to advance freedom of religion or belief.
+Witnesses discussed Sri Lanka’s legal framework, including from the firsthand experience of those detained and persecuted because of their religious freedom advocacy.
+They also explored policy options for the U.S. government to engage with Sri Lankan officials to advance freedom of religion or belief.

 Opening Remarks